sajid-karim/cli-llm-man/README.md

 ### Caching

 By default, responses are cached to improve performance and reduce API calls.
-The cache is stored in ~/.cli_llm_man/cache/.
+The cache is stored in ~/.smartman/cache/.
 To disable caching, set use_cache: False in your config file.

-## Troubleshooting

-If you encounter any issues, please ensure that:

-- Your API key is set correctly
-- The required packages are installed (openai for OpenAI, anthropic for Claude)
-- You have internet connectivity to reach the API endpoints
-- You have the necessary permissions to execute the man command on your system
-- Check the tests directory for unit tests to verify functionality.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.